hapyl/MMUReloaded/.github/ISSUE_TEMPLATE/replacer-missing-modifiers.md

 Candle

 **What modifiers are missing**
-Candle amount
+Number of candles

 **Describe the modifier if needed**
-There should be a button to change the amount of candles, from 1 to 4
+There should be a button to change the number of candles, from 1 to 4

 **Preferred modifier Slot**
 10